outpaddling/TI-99/README.md

 the many files I have transferred from numerous disorganized floppy disks.

+All of my code is released under the MIT license, so is free to use for any purpose.
+3rd-party tools included here have their own licenses.

 Probably the most interesting project is the Asteroids game, written in assembly language.
 I hope some TI fans out there will enjoy it!